Robin-X/RobinX/README.md

 to use, modify, and redistribute it under the GNU General Public Lincese.
 For the latest version of this software, please always refer to the online validator available at <https://www.sportscheduling.ugent.be/RobinX>.

+# Repository
+This directory is a back-up for the problem instancens, bounds, and solutions at <https://www.sportscheduling.ugent.be/RobinX>.
+An overview of all problems instances can be found in repository.xml.
+Please note that this directory is merely a back-up for the website, and that for the latest overview of best found solutions you should always refer to the website itself!